James Wilson Morrice: Recognition and legacy

 In 1958, works by Morrice along with those of Jacques de Tonnancour, Anne Kahane and Jack Nichols represented Canada at the Venice Biennale.

 The Montreal Museum of Fine Arts is one of the two main repositories of his work along with the National Gallery of Canada.
 Montrealers David Rousseau Morrice (1903-1978) and F. Eleanore Morrice (1901-1981) willed to the Montreal Museum of Fine Arts many works of art they had collected during their lives, published as A Montreal Collection: Gift From Eleanore and David Morrice and exhibited at the Museum in 1983.
 Several significant gifts have enhanced the National Gallery's collection, enhanced by major publications such as Charles C. Hill's Morrice A Gift to the Nation The G. Blair Laing Collection (1992).
 In 2016, Ash K. Prakash gave the National Gallery a major collection of Morrice, which the National Gallery exhibited as James Wilson Morrice: The A.K.
 Prakash Collection in Trust to the Nation (2017) and travelled nationally (2018-2019).
+It was accompanied by a major and in-depth book on Morrice by Katerina Atanassova bearing the same title.

+In 2023, the major book James Wilson Morrice: paintings and drawings of Venice by Sandra Paikowsky was published.
+In recognition of the artist's work in Venice as well as the book, the McMichael Canadian Art Collection organized a show in 2025 titled Morrice in Venice, advised by Paikowsky.